This is the second in a two-part series about the 1953 fire and the “New Lagoon” that rose from the ashes.

 With so many changes to the park each year, Lagoon has become a kind of visual encyclopedia of styles and trends.
 A lot can be learned about the history of the park and culture in general by taking a closer look.

 The Lagoon History Project is a non-profit resource for info about Lagoon Amusement Park, unaffiliated with Lagoon Corporation.
-Thanks to your donations and other support, this resource is made available for free, without all the intrusive ads, pop-ups and cookies found on so many other websites.
+Thanks to your donations and other support, this resource is made available for free, without all the intrusive ads, pop-ups and cookies found on so many other websites today.

 You can help keep it that way by donating via Venmo or PayPal…